risawitama/verbose-potato/README.md

-## Where do owls go to buy their baby clothes?
-The owlet malls.
+## As I suspected, someone has been adding soil to my garden.
+The plot thickens.